VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 can act as the virtual frame buffer to show MiniGUI screens.
 In other words, we do not need to write an engine for a specific virtual frame buffer program.

-Please use one of the following XVFB programs to work with `pc_xvfb`:
+Please use one of the following XVFB programs to work with `pc_xvfb` engine:

-- GVFB: Use this on a Linux+GNOME environment; <https://github.com/VincentWei/gvfb>.
+- GVFB: Use this on a Linux+GNOME environment; Public repo: <https://github.com/VincentWei/gvfb>.
-- QVFB2: Use this on a Linux+KDE environment; <https://github.com/VincentWei/qvfb2>.
+- QVFB2: Use this on a Linux+KDE environment; Public repo: <https://github.com/VincentWei/qvfb2>.
-- WVFB2: Use this on a Windows platform; <https://github.com/VincentWei/wvfb2>.
+- WVFB2: Use this on a Windows platform; Public repo: <https://github.com/VincentWei/wvfb2>.

 The `shadow` graphics engine uses the sub-driver concept.
 Only one sub-driver can be contained at one time, and this is determined by